When A Church Is Not A Church

 We at MinistryWatch have dealt with Focus on the Family literally for decades, and have no reason to doubt this ministry will be as good as its word on issues of transparency.

-Further, we understand the concerns that motivated this action.
+Perkins is right.
+The public square has become increasingly hostile toward biblical morality.
 The threat of pro-LGBTQ groups, atheist groups, and their allies is not hypothetical.
 These groups have, on occasion, used public filings to identify and harass contractors and donors of organizations that stand for life, marriage, and religious liberty.
 This is a despicable practice, engaged in by unscrupulous bullies.
+The decision of the FRC to be classified as an “association of churches” while still voluntarily filing its Form 990s is an elegant solution that balances transparency and security needs.

-Nonetheless, MinistryWatch’s position is that transparency with donors and with the public is a higher value.
+MinistryWatch’s position is that transparency with donors and with the public should be among a ministry’s highest values.
 The integrity and credibility of Christian non-profits are being questioned as never before, and these concerns pose a clear and present threat to Christian non-profits.
 Withholding Form 990s from donors and the public is not the right solution to this problem.

 The opposite is also true: Bad practices thrive in darkness.
 This truism relates not only the individual organization, but to the marketplace in which it operates.
 Where there is a lack of information, trust goes down and disinformation can flourish.
 Donors lose confidence in individual organizations and society loses confidence in the value of the entire sector they represent.